-“What is to give light must endure the burning” -Viktor Frankl
+“What is to give light must first endure the burning” -Viktor Frankl

 In the yogic tradition, the sun is related to the element of fire, or Agni, as it’s called in the Sanskrit language.

-Agni is viewed as the governing principle of transformation and is considered to be the elemental messenger between humans and the divine.
-As such, our hopes, dreams, prayers and visions are carried by the fire from the physical realm of earth to the ethereal, celestial realms of the divine.
-It is here that we are offered greater support and assistance in awakening so that we’re better able to walk our heart’s path and share our gifts with the world.
+Agni is viewed as the governing principle of transformation, and is considered to be the elemental messenger between humans and the divine.
+As such, our hopes, dreams, desires and visions, are carried by the fire from the physical realm of earth, to the ethereal realms of the divine.

-Communing with the element of fire in a ceremonial fashion is one way to harness the potent energy of the summer solstice.
+Communing with the element of fire in a ceremonial fashion, is a powerful way to harness and activate the energy of the summer solstice.

 2).
-Sit in front of your fire, and on a piece of paper (use more than 1 sheet if you need to), write down everything you wish to release from your life – all that is holding you back, weighing you down or keeping you stuck – including people, situations, places, belief systems, thought and/or behavioral patterns, material possessions and/or anything else that comes to mind.
+Sit in front of your fire, and on a piece of paper (use more than 1 sheet if you need to), write down everything you wish to release from your life – all that is holding you back, weighing you down, or keeping you stuck – including people, situations, places, belief systems, thought/behavioral patterns, and material possessions.

 4).
-Now that you have established a connection with the external fire, the internal flame and your deeper Self, summon the feeling(s) you wish to transform – in particular, pay attention to the places in your body in which you feel physical sensations arising.
-Hold the paper tube up to your mouth and blow those feelings and physical sensations through the tube to release them via the breath.
+Now that you have established a connection with the external fire, the internal flame, and your deeper Self, summon the feeling(s) you wish to transform – in particular, pay attention to the places in your body in which you feel physical sensations arising.
+Hold the paper tube up to your mouth, and blow those feelings and sensations through the tube to release them by way of the breath.

 5).
 When you feel complete in releasing feelings and sensations, approach the fire to make your offering.
-Kneel down before it and hold your paper to your heart once more.
-Say a little prayer or ask your higher power for support in the process of letting go.
-When ready, carefully touch your paper to the flame to ignite it.
-Once aflame, drop your offering into the receptacle that holds your fire.
+Kneel down before it, and hold your paper to your heart once more.
+Ask your higher power for support in the process of letting go.
+When you’re ready, carefully touch your paper to the flame to ignite it.
+Once lit, drop your offering into the fire (or bowl, if you’re using a candle).

 6).
-As your offering burns, use your hands to gather the smoke and pull it into the part(s) of your body where you felt the physical sensations arise.
-This will help to purify, transmute and heal those places within that want to release the energy associated with what you wrote.
+As your offering burns, use your hands to gather the smoke, and pull it into the part(s) of your body where you felt the physical sensations arise.
+This will help to purify, transmute, and heal those places within, that want to release all that needs to be let go of.

 7).
-When your paper has burned completely and the smoke has subsided, fold the hands together in prayer position at the heart.
-Close your eyes and silently offer your gratitude to the fire, thanking it for the gift of transformation.
-If you burned your paper in a bowl or receptacle other than a fire pit or fireplace, once cool, empty the receptacle of it’s ashes into a small hole dug into the earth.
-By burying your ashes, you give to Gaia all that you’ve let go of to be composted and used as fertilizer to create new life.
+When your paper has burned completely, and the smoke has subsided, fold your hands at the heart.
+Close your eyes, and silently offer your gratitude to the fire, thanking it for the gift of transformation.
+If you burned your paper in a bowl, once it’s safe to handle, scatter the ashes into the earth.
+By doing this, you give to Gaia, material to be composted and used as nourishment to create new life.

-Optional: Reflect upon and journal about your interaction with the element of fire so that in a year’s time, you can look back and bear witness to the progress you’ve made during this turn around the sun.
+Optional: Reflect upon, and journal about your interaction with the element of fire, so that in a year’s time, you can look back and celebrate the progress you’ve made during your last journey around the sun.